giovaniortolani/ga4-unified-tag-for-webview-web-app-example-app/README.md

 -->

 # GA4 Unified Tag for Webview (Web & App) | Example App
-This sample app used the [Android Smart WebView](https://github.com/mgks/Android-SmartWebView) as a foundation.
-Please refer to the original project documentation in the URL provided.
+This **example app** is based on the [Android Smart WebView](https://github.com/mgks/Android-SmartWebView) project.

-It is an educational material to show how you can integrate the GTM template [GA4 Unified Tag for Webview (Web & App) | Commands Tag](https://github.com/giovaniortolani/ga4-unified-tag-for-webview-web-app-commands-tag
+Please refer to the original project documentation for additional details.

-) in a real app.
+It serves as educational material to demonstrate how to integrate the GTM template [GA4 Unified Tag for Webview (Web & App) | Commands Tag](https://github.com/giovaniortolani/ga4-unified-tag-for-webview-web-app-commands-tag) in a real app.

 ## Getting Started